-A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reason or reasons of conscience, including a religious belief, the student will not be immunized.
+A student must be fully immunized against certain diseases or must present a certificate or statement that, for medical reasons or reasons of conscience, including a religious belief, the student will not be immunized.
 For exemptions based on reasons of conscience, only official forms issued by the Texas Department of State Health Services (DSHS), Immunization Branch, can be honored by the district.
 This form may be obtained by writing the DSHS Immunization Branch (MC 1946), P.O.
-Box 149347, Austin, Texas 78714-9347; or online at https://corequest.dshs.texas.gov/.
+Box 149347, Austin, Texas 78714-9347; or online at Affidavit Request for Exemption from Immunization.
 The form must be notarized and submitted to the principal or school nurse within 90 days of notarization.
 If the parent is seeking an exemption for more than one student in the family, a separate form must be provided for each student.

-The immunizations required are Diphtheria rubeola (measles, rubella, mumps, tetanus, Hemophilus influenza type B, poliomyelitis, hepatitis A, hepatitis B, and varicella (chicken pox).
-The school nurse can provide information on age appropriate doses or on an acceptable physician-validated history of illness required by the Texas Department of Health.
+The immunizations required are: diphtheria, tetanus, and pertussis; rubeola (measles), mumps, and rubella; polio; hepatitis A; hepatitis B; varicella (chicken pox); and meningococcal.
+The school nurse can provide information on age-appropriate doses or on an acceptable physician-validated history of illness required by TDSHS.
 Proof of immunization may be established by personal records from a licensed physician or public health clinic with a signature or rubber-stamp validation.

-If a student should not be immunized for medical reasons, the student or parent must present a certificate, signed by a US registered and licensed physician, stating that, in the doctor's opinion, the immunization required is medically contraindicated or poses a significant risk to the health and well-being of the student or any member of the student's family or household.
+If a student should not be immunized for medical reasons, the student or parent must present a certificate signed by a U.S. registered and licensed physician stating that, in the doctor's opinion, the immunization required is medically contraindicated or poses a significant risk to the health and well-being of the student or a member of the student's family or household.
 This certificate must be renewed yearly unless the physician specifies a lifelong condition.
-For further information, refer to the Department of State Health Services Web site: